sourcing-101

 - Production line is set up properly

-Why it matters: Catching a material problem before production starts costs a fraction of what it costs after.
+Why it matters: Catching a material problem before production starts costs a fraction of what it costs once the line is running.

 2. During Production Inspection (DPI)